finos/common-domain-model/docs/working-groups.md

 ## Working Groups

+Each Working Group may include the following roles.
+Additional roles may be adopted and documented by the Working Group.

+## Roles

+1.1.
+Maintainer.
+“Maintainers” are responsible for organizing activities around developing, maintaining, and updating the specification(s) developed by the Working Group.
+Maintainers are also responsible for determining consensus and coordinating appeals.
+Each Working Group will designate one or more Maintainers for that Working Group.
+A Working Group may select a new or additional Maintainer(s) upon Approval of the Working Group Participants.

+1.2.
+Editor.
+“Editors” help to alleviate the workload of maintainers, key contributors are granted Editor status.
+As Editors, they have the authority to label Pull Requests and issues.
+Presently, individuals from TradeHeader, Fragmos Chain, and FT Advisory hold Editor status.
+If you are affiliated with these organizations and are not yet designated as an Editor, please reach out to the CDM maintainers via email.
+If you belong to a different organization and wish to become a contributor, you can submit a proposal to the maintainers outlining your request for Editor status.
+Upon review, further steps will be communicated to facilitate your inclusion as an Editor.

+1.3.
+Participants.
+“Participants” are those that have made Contributions to the Working Group subject to the Community Specification License.
+Participants are automatically abiding by the IP policy of the standard by just participating in a meeting or by actively "enrolling" in the standard.

+1.4.
+Discussion Groups.
+The Working Group may form one or more "Discussion Groups" to organize collaboration around a particular aspect of a specification.
+Discussion Groups are for discussion only -- Approval of all portions of a specification is subject to the consensus-based decision making process.

 Changes to the CDM may be proposed by CDM Working Groups, individual corporate contributors, or individual contributors.

 **Any Participant may propose a Working Group.** Proposals for the formation of a new Working Group are made by completion of a [new CDM Working Group](https://github.com/finos/common-domain-model) template, clearly stating the objectives, deliverables and committed maintainers/editors for the proposed Working Group.